-As shown in the accompanying financial statements, the Company had a loss before income taxes and negative cash flows from operations.
-Management plans to increase revenues through recovery of lost customers and expanding its market, and seeks to control costs.
+As shown in the accompanying financial statements, the Company had negative working capital and a member's deficit.
+However, the Company has sufficient cash to cover its fixed expenses for one year from the date of this report.
+Management plans to increase revenues through recovery of lost customers and expanding its market, subcontract business from the Wipro group to the Company, and control costs.
 However, there can be no assurances that management's plans will be achieved.
 The Company's parent has committed to provide working capital necessary for funding the operations of the Company through one year from the date of this report, as needed.
-The Parent has further demonstrated their ability to fund the operations through a working capital loan of \$850,000 during the year ended March 31, 2020.
+During the year ended March 31, 2021, the Company's parent provided a waiver and forgave its related party notes payable, including interest, of \$8,160,476.